dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/CasterQuickReference.md

 # Caster Quick Reference

-on-toolbox/Caster/blob/master/CasterQuickReference.pdf) with universal commands for navigation and editing.
+[Caster Quick Reference](https://github.com/dictation-toolbox/Caster/blob/master/CasterQuickReference.pdf) with universal commands for navigation and editing.

 These commands are active all the time and provide input commands for letters, numbers, and punctuation, as well as the ability to easily manipulate windows and text.
 A few examples from the document are: